ShiroTakeda/gams-mode/README.md

 There is a sample setting file ("setting-sample.el") distributed with this file.
 Please read it, too.

-If you want to use GAMS-TEMPLATE mode, you had better copy the sample template file ".gams-template" in your home directory ("~/").
+If you want to use GAMS-TEMPLATE mode, you had better copy the sample template file "gams-template.txt" in your home directory ("~/").
 This sample file contains a lot of useful templates for writing gms files.

 There are several lisp variables which decide the important behaviors of GAMS and the GAMS mode.
 So, please read the customization part below,